MacBrew History, Family Crest & Coats of Arms

 MacBrew Spelling Variations

-spelling variations.
+Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Brewes, Brews, Brewe, Brewse, Brewis, Brew, Brewas, Brewase, Brue, MacBrew and many more.

 Early Notables of the MacBrew family (pre 1700)

-Another 19 words (1 lines of text) are included under the topic Early MacBrew Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early MacBrew Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the MacBrew family to Ireland